cstegm/icingaweb2-module-commenturls/README.md

 # icingaweb2-module-commenturls

-This module trasforms any URL to a clickable html Link.
+This module trasforms any URL in a comment to a clickable html Link.